mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 ## Fraud Management
 * To drive the delivery of a fraud risk management solution to complement a Mojaloop platform implementation

-## Core
-PDP stream:
-1. PI Objective #1: Support wider adoption of the testing toolkit by implementers.
-[Have two of the implementation teams use the toolkit by the end of the PI for Hub testing & Onboarding FSPs.]
-2. PI Objective #2: Implement a hosted version of Testing Toolkit that can be securely hosted by Schemes easily.
-[Can be deployed using helm charts, and is well-documented]
-1. Measuring criteria:

 ## Extend Bulk Transfer
 * Design a PoC for advanced Bulk Payment Use Cases such as Bulk Lookup, Bulk Quote & Transfers for multiple Payee FSPs and present to the CCB

+## Le
-## Leadership & Community Management
+rship & Community Management
 * Restructure community governance committees: Community Leadership Comittee (CLC), Design Authority (DA), Change Control Board (CCB)
 * Develop a new community membership model
-* Review effectiveness of existing community workflows and revise where needed
-* Engage entrepreneurs and Fintech companies to identify their needs and develop measures to respond to them
+* Review effectiveness of existing community workflows and revise where needed ngage entrepreneurs and Fintech companies to identify their needs and develop measures to respond to them

 ## Onboarding
 * Deploy and test new Dev Hub

+## PDP
+1. PI Objective #1: Support wider adoption of the testing toolkit by implementers.
+[Have two of the implementation teams use the toolkit by the end of the PI for Hub testing & Onboarding FSPs.]
+2. PI Objective #2: Implement a hosted version of Testing Toolkit that can be securely hosted by Schemes easily.
+[Can be deployed using helm charts, and is well-documented]

+Measuring criteria:
+1. [An FSP can login securely to a hosted testing toolkit solution and use it to test its Mojaloop implementation.]
+2. [Secure means implementation of JWS, TLS and OAuth;]
+3. [Well-documented means Deployment / usage instructions are made available] Stretch Objective #1.1: Implement a distributed architecture for the testing toolkit to support scalability
+3. Stretch Objective #1.2: Include a Reference OAuth Server in Helm Chart